2010–11 Valencia CF season

 The 2010–11 season was Valencia Club de Fútbol's 93rd in existence and the club's 24th consecutive season in the top flight of Spanish football.
 The season was the third season of Unai Emery in front of the team.
+It was also the first without goalscorer David Villa since 2004–05 who departed to join FC Barcelona in the summer of 2010.